Updated June 12, 2023

 It has high integration through the life cycle of the project.
-It is used to deploy, create and test many codes and projects in a simple method.
-It can build and transfer the codes from Bitbucket, GitLab, and GitHub at a single push.
+It is used to deploy, create and test many codes and projects.
+With a single push, it can build and transfer the codes from Bitbucket, GitLab, and GitHub.

 - Continuous Deployment and Integration.